2025

 E. Midwest Carbon Reduction focused on Public / Private Partnerships

-You will conduct translational science and enable collaborative projects with community organizations and the Midwest Carbon Leadership Project, a platform for collaboration between industry and academia to address critical knowledge barriers to aggressive emissions reductions.
+You will conduct translational science and enable collaborative projects between university researchers and external organizations via the Midwest Carbon Leadership Project (MW CLP).
+The MW CLP is a platform for collaboration between industry and academia to address critical knowledge barriers related to deep decarbonization.
+It includes a recurring conference (next one: Feb 2025) and on-going working groups that are supported by the postdoctoral researcher.
 Diverse disciplinary background welcome; experience or interest in the use of diverse social science methodologies, science communication, and project coordination is particularly desirable.
+Specific research topic TBD and determined in consultation with MW CLP participants / working group members.

 PIs: Jessica Hellmann & Melissa Kenney